 The Zimmer Insurgency was self-published in 2013 (this being my real first novel).
 That same year, I began working on my second novel, The Hounds of Harujin, which managed to combine all the best qualities of my first (“first”) novel and that elaborate series from whence The Zimmer Insurgency came: those being that it quickly grew into a massive ongoing series that threatens a supernova-style self-implosion and that it’s a a post-apocalyptic science fiction tale that deals with bandits, concubines, assassins, freedom fighters, and nefarious villains, and is ultimately a kick-ass ride through desolate landscapes with fun and sexy characters, with the (one of many) grand overarching theme of idealism versus pragmatism.
 But hey, at least I did away with the mercenaries and added in bandits instead.
 And concubines; lots and lots of concubines.
 The simplest way to sell this novel is: Genghis Khan versus the modern world.

 I moved to the Oshawa area in twelfth grade, and went to Sir Sandford Fleming College in Lindsay in 2006, where I obtained a trade certificate in heavy equipment operation.
 I have worked in the construction industry ever since, in the Greater Toronto Area.
 Lately, my work has increasingly been regarding industry safety.
 I enjoy travel, reading, well-made television, and writing about myself on a Sunday night while halfway blitzed on rum.
 In 2018, I rescued brother and sister feral kittens born on my construction site, whom I named Aybars (trans.
-Moon Panther, named after my third book, The Moon Panther) and Tumelun (named after the book I hope to be my fourth, The Ballad of Tumelun Tombs).
+Moon Panther, named after my third book, The Moon Panther) and Tumelun (named after the book I hope to be my fifth, The Ballad of Tumelun Tombs).
 They went from being bandit cats, eating anything and everything they could get their paws on, to being completely domesticated beggars that spend their days sleeping on my pillow, atop my bed.
 I have an interest in the philosophy and history of East Asia, particularly China and Mongolia.
-I can poorly speak (some) Mandarin Chinese, and even less Korean.
+I can poorly speak (some) Korean, and even less Mandarin.